nathanael-fijalkow/games_book/2_Regular/attractors.md

 if $F \subseteq F'$ then $\PreE(F) \subseteq \PreE(F')$.
-Hence  {prf:ref}`1-thm:kleene` applies: this operator has a least fixed point which we call the attractor of $\Win$ for Eve and write $\AttrE(\Win)$, and it is computed by the following sequence (For technical convenience we shift the sequence by one, ignoring the first term which is the empty se): we let $\AttrE^0(\Win) = \Win$ and
+Hence  {prf:ref}`1-thm:kleene` applies: this operator has a least fixed point which we call the attractor of $\Win$ for Eve and write $\AttrE(\Win)$, and it is computed by the following sequence```{margin}
+For technical convenience we shift the sequence by one, ignoring the first term which is the empty se```: we let $\AttrE^0(\Win) = \Win$ and

 $$